-

 How to Use This Roadmap

-Skipping maturity levels often results in underused systems, operator overload, and fragile crisis response.
+Attempting to leapfrog maturity stages often results in underused systems, operator overload, conflicting authority structures, and fragile crisis response.
+Sustainable maturity develops incrementally — not impulsively.

 Typical Pitfalls to Avoid

-Reading that ignores governance, authority, and human decision-making rarely translates into operational maturity.
+Reading that overlooks governance, authority clarity, and cognitive load rarely translates into operational maturity.

 From Reading to Implementation

-A well-structured reading roadmap ensures that leadership, operators, and system designers share the same conceptual language.
+A well-structured reading roadmap ensures that leadership, operators, and system architects share a common conceptual language — reducing friction and improving execution during real-world events.